Seirdy/seirdy.one/content/posts/website-best-practices.md

 ### Sidebar alternatives

-Common items in sidebars include article tags, an author bio, and an index of entries; these aren't useful while reading an article.
+Common items in sidebars include tag clouds, an author bio, and an index of entries; these aren't useful while reading an article.
 Consider putting them in the article footer or--even better--dedicated pages.
 This does mean that readers will have to navigate to a different page to see that content, but they probably prefer things that way; almost nobody who clicked on "An opinionated list of best practices for textual websites" did so because they wanted to read my bio.

 Don't boost engagement by providing readers with information they didn't ask for; earn engagement with good content, and let readers navigate to your other pages _after_ they've decided they want to read more.